Chelsea and Wakefield, a historic destination

 Chelsea (Québec) J9B 1R5

 Immerse yourself in the pastoral atmosphere of the last century by visiting this estate covering 230 hectares and located in Gatineau Park.
-For almost 50 years, it was the summer home of William Lyon Mackenzie King, 10th Prime Minister of Canada.
+For almost 50 years, it was the summer home of William Lyon Mackenzie King, Canada's 10th prime minister.
 Visitors can stroll along paths, visit the restored cottages, amble through the gardens and admire the ruins or stop for lunch at the Moorside Tearoom.
 Interpretation guides, audiovisual presentations and interpretation panels present a picture of Canada at that time.

 Wakefield (Québec) J0X 3G0

 Fairbairn House Heritage Centre showcases the history of the Gatineau River Valley.
-Built in 1861, the William Fairbairn family home has been transformed into a meeting place and heritage centre for visitors and residents.
-The Heritage Centre is located in Hendrick Park with its outdoor stage and walking trails, a stone’s throw from Wakefield’s famous Gendron covered bridge.
+Built in 1861, the William Fairbairn family home now features a tourist office, exhibitions on local heritage, guided tours, heritage log cabin, outdoor stage and access to walking trails.
+The Heritage Centre is located a stone’s throw from Wakefield’s famous red covered bridge.

 Imagine a place so serene, yet so conveniently close to Canada's capital.
 First built in 1838, the Wakefield Mill Hotel & Spa is now a charming, four-star country boutique hotel surrounded by the splendid Gatineau Park and the picturesque village of Wakefield.
 It offers 42 unique guest rooms, a dining room specializing in fine cuisine québécoise, The Heron Room Bistro restaurant, a full-treatment spa with outdoor massage tent, two outdoor hot tubs and swimming pool, five meeting/banquet rooms, as well as a cozy fireplace lounge.